The Over-Certainty Phenomenon in Modern Test-Time Adaptation Algorithms: Related Work

-They notice models calibrated on the validation set tend to be well calibrated on the test set, but are not properly calibrated to shifted data.
-Recent work has investigated this phenomenon. \cite{guo2017calibration} approaches the issue through a method known as \textit{temperature scaling} while \cite{logit_norm} approaches this problem by regularizing the logit norm.
+Recent work has also investigated solutions to this phenomenon. \cite{guo2017calibration} discusses a technique known as temperature scaling while \cite{logit_norm} approaches this problem by regularizing the logit norm.
 More classical solutions to this problem exist as well; \cite{delvingdeepLabelSmoothing} and \cite{when_does_label_smooth_help} consider label smoothing to address this issue.
+Note that these techniques are addressed at calibrating the underlying backbone but have \textit{not} been investigated with respect to TTA algorithms themselves.